apitier/webscrape-api/README.md

 * **Pay As You Go Pricing**

 ## API UseCases
-WebScrape API can be integrated with any website, mobile app which requires high quality content scraping of the any WebSite or HTML content snippet.
+WebScrape API can be integrated with any website or mobile app which requires high-quality content scraping of any WebSite or HTML content snippet.

 Example Use Cases -
 * **E2E Testing** -
-  Web Scraping API can be used in the a regression testing validation to your CI/CD testing pipeline.
+  Web Scraping API can be used in the regression testing validation of your CI/CD testing pipeline.

 * **Machine Learning** -
-  Web Scraping helps you to gather data for testing / training your Machine Learning models.
+  Web Scraping helps you to gather data for testing/training your Machine Learning models.

 * **Data Analysis** -
   A Web Scraper helps you gather structured data from multiple sources in the Internet with ease.

 ## Pricing
-We have simple Pay As You Go Pricing Plans starts at minimum **$9**, with a year validity.
+We have simple Pay As You Go Pricing Plans that start at a minimum of **$9**, with a year validity.

-Very affordable pricing, each Validat VAT API request costs **3 request for 1 Cent**  irrespective of the plan.
+Very affordable pricing, each Web Conversion API request costs **3 requests for 1 Cent**  irrespective of the plan.

 Feel like getting started right away?
 You can sign up for a Free Trial plan to get free requests: [Signup - Free Trial](https://www.theapibridge.com/api-catalogue/web-scrape-api)

 ## Documentation
-Extensive API documentation, including code examples and extensive descriptions can be found [here](https://docs.theapibridge.com).
+Extensive API documentation, including code examples and extensive descriptions, can be found [here](https://docs.theapibridge.com).

 ## Customer Support
 For any API integration, support, technical or billing-related queries?
 [Get in touch with us](mailto:hello@theapibridge.com).